By Bob Hall and Andrew Ross

 This corruption of the raw data now makes it difficult to make reliable judgements about the effectiveness of US military forces against the Viet Cong and People’s Army of Viet Nam (VC/PAVN), particularly in small unit contacts.

 The Australian Task Force played a relatively small role in the Vietnam War and it tended to conduct operations differently to the US Army.
-The major focus of US Army and US Marine Corps ground combat operations were the provinces of I CTZ, the two northernmost provinces of II CTZ and the western provinces of III CTZ adjacent to the Vietnam/Cambodia border.
+The major focus of US Army and US Marine Corps ground combat operations were the provinces of Quang Tri and Quang Nam of I CTZ, the two northernmost provinces of II CTZ (Kontum and Binh Dinh) and a western province of III CTZ adjacent to the Vietnam/Cambodia border (Tay Ninh).
 These were the areas of greatest strategic importance and of South Vietnam’s 44 provinces, the five located in these areas accounted for 33% of allied, mainly American and South Vietnamese, combat deaths.
 Thayer observes that ‘the war in these five provinces was almost four times as intense as it was in the other thirty-nine provinces’.
 The Australian AO was well removed from these hot-spots of combat action.
 Phuoc Tuy Province where 1ATF was based, was, relatively speaking, a backwater of the war, and one much more suited to the conduct of classic counterinsurgency than the five provinces mentioned above.
 But, in addition to the more permissive combat environment, 1ATF tended to adopt a different tactical approach guided by the Australian Army’s previous service in the Malayan Emergency and Confrontation, and by its doctrine for the conduct of counter-revolutionary warfare (CRW).

 Drawing on its earlier counterinsurgency experience, 1ATF adopted a standard process for recording relevant data about every encounter with the enemy.
 Each time a 1ATF patrol encountered an enemy force and an exchange of small arms fire took place, a ‘contact’ was deemed to have occurred.
 As soon as the contact had finished, the patrol commander was required to send a report by radio to his higher headquarters.
 This report recorded the basic facts of the incident – the identity of the unit making contact; the date, time and place of contact; estimated enemy strength; a description of the enemy (including their dress, weapons and battle drills); casualties to both sides, weapons and equipment captured; direction of enemy movement, and a short description of the event, including whether the incident was initiated by friendly forces or the enemy.